Geometric interactions between bricks and $\tau$-rigidity: Locally representation-directed algebras

 To show every indecomposable is $\tau$-rigid, assume otherwise and take $X \in \ind(A)$ with $\Hom_A(X,\tau X)\neq 0$.
 In particular, take a non-zero element $h \in \rad_A(X, \tau X)$, where $h=(h_i)_{i\in Q_0}$, hence $h_j\neq 0$, for some $j \in Q_0$.
 Because $X$ is not projective, consider the Auslander-Reiten sequence $0\rightarrow \tau X \xrightarrow{f} Y \xrightarrow{g} X \rightarrow 0$.
 Since $f$ is a monomorphism, $\phi_j:=f_j h_j: X_j\rightarrow Y_j$ is non-zero.
 Obviously, projection of $\Ima(\phi_j)$ onto one the indecomposable summands of $Y$ is non-zero.
 Let $Z$ be such an indecomposable summand, with the corresponding projection map $\pi:Y \to Z$.
 Then, observe that $\pi_j f_j \neq 0$.
 Now, we have an irreducible morphism $g':Y \to X$, and because $X$ is supported at vertex $j$, then $g'_j$ is non-zero, due to the irreducibility.
 This leads to a $j$-cycle $(X, \tau X, Y, X)$.
 This contradiction the assumption and finishes the proof.

-The last assertion follows from the second Brauer-Thrall theorem and a standard geometric argument.
+The last assertion follows from the Second Brauer-Thrall theorem and a standard geometric argument.
 In particular, we note that every ($\tau$-)rigid module has an open orbit in the irreducible component it belongs to. \end{proof}

+\begin{remark} We note that if almost all indecomposable modules are bricks (resp. rigid), then $A$ is necessarily representation-finite. \end{remark} \begin{proof} Assume that $A$ is a representation-infinite algebra.
+Then, by the well-known dichotomy theorem of Drozd, $A$ is tame representation-infinite or wild.
+If $A$ is tame, then it follows from Crawley-Boevey results (see \cite{CB2}) that the Auslander-Reiten quiver of $\modu A$ contains infinitely many tubes, hence there are infinitely many indecomposable modules that are not brick.
+If $A$ is wild, then there is a faithful embedding $\modu B \to \modu A$ where $B$ is some tame representation-infinite algebra.
+Any infinite family of non-isomorphic indecomposable non-bricks over $B$ will remain such a family over $A$.
+This shows the claim for bricks.

+Now we treat the other case, which is a well known fact.
+Again, assume that $A$ is representation-infinite.
+By the 2nd Brauer-Thrall Conjecture (now theorem), there exists an irreducible component $\Z$ in $\Irr(A)$ containing infinitely many orbits of indecomposable modules.
+By Voigt's Lemma, every rigid module has an open (and dense) orbit, hence there are infinitely many (non-isomorphic) indecomposable modules in $\Z$ which are not rigid. \end{proof}

-Several characterizations of locally rep-directed algebras have already appeared in the literature.
-In particular, it is known that an algebra is locally rep-directed if and only if every indecomposable module is a brick (for the proof and other characterizations of these algebras, see \cite{Dra}).
-This motivates our new treatment of this family, as well as a geometric generalization of them considered in Section \ref{Section:geometric generalization of loc-rep-directed}.
+The above proposition motivates our new treatment of locally representation-directed algebras from the viewpoint of $\tau$-tilting theory, as well as a geometric generalization of this family considered in Section \ref{Section:geometric generalization of loc-rep-directed}.
 In particular, as the main theorem of this section, we show the following result.
+Below, we use the notations and terminology introduced in the previous sections.